Kocisov/boa.vim/README.md

 # boa.vim
 Colorscheme for vim and neovim.
-Working only in terminals with 24-bit colour support.
+It works only in terminals with 24-bit colour support.

 Screenshots
 -----------